 25 Tips for Capturing Engaging Video Interviews

 We’re honored to have Ben Stapley guest posting for us today.
-He is the Video Director at Liquid Church — and he’s a fantastic, multi-talented leader!
+He is the Executive Pastor at The Life Christian Church — and he’s a fantastic, multi-talented leader!
 Ben provides oversight and leadership for a wide variety of areas at his church.

 Many churches use video testimonies in their services to tell powerful stories of redemption and restoration — stories of God at work.
 These types of personal and intimate stories work best when the interviewer and interviewee know each other well.
 Having a friend conduct the interview allows for authenticity and vulnerability.
 But often a friend isn’t experienced in this craft.
 Below are a number of helpful suggestions to train and prepare unseasoned interviewers.